-If there’s interest then all parties need to agree on the DP.
+If there’s interest, then all parties need to agree on the DP.
 The rate and working days will be set in a contract.

-Although it has been very busy for me in the last three years I still have a vivid picture of how it was building myself as a cinematographer.
+Although it has been very busy for me in the last three years, I still have a vivid picture of how it was building myself as a cinematographer.
 It was very tough in the beginning.

 An important lesson I learned in the first years starting out is that YOU are your best agent.
-A positive attitude and being easy to work with has a massive impact of how your career will shape up.
+A positive attitude and being easy to work with have a massive impact on how your career will shape up.
 Be social and network but don’t force it at any time.

-It’s not always that straight forward of course and it certainly helps as well to have an “in” through a signed cinematographer or connected producer you know.
+It’s not always that straightforward, of course, and it certainly helps as well to have an “in” through a signed cinematographer or connected producer you know.
 However, every cinematographer needs to put in the work and mature on their own first.

 At what point do you feel a cinematographer is ready for agency representation?

-It’s good to try things and imitate but always light and expose the way it feels right to you personally on a gut instinct level.
+It’s good to try things and imitate, but always light and expose the way it feels right to you personally on a gut instinct level.
 It’s a great thing to make mistakes as long as you learn from them.
 What’s a happy accident on the previous project could be your main visual language for the following shoot and so on.

-It was a very important time of personal growth however since these were the years where I really found who I was behind the camera.
+It was a very important time of personal growth, however, since these were the years where I really found who I was behind the camera.
 Every little shoot I could hustle up taught me something.
-For example I realized early on that digital camera (at the time it was the Panasonic HVX200) were pretty much like a film stock.
+For example, I realized early on that digital cameras (at the time it was the Panasonic HVX200) were pretty much like a film stock.
 You had to take it and make it your own.
 Switch cameras for different looks and get to know them all really well.

-However, during a panel discussion put on during Soho Short Festival with music video agencies most claimed that even their represented music video directors don’t make a full time living from music videos alone.
-The budgets simply aren’t there so most cinematographers and directors are required to find work in other forms of media as well.
+However, during a recent panel discussion at the SoHo Short Film Festival, most music video agency spokespeople claimed that even their represented music video directors don’t make a full-time living from music videos alone.
+The budgets simply aren’t there, so most directors and cinematographers must find work in other forms of media as well.

 Music videos are an excellent way to experiment and find your voice.
 You get to experiment with most tools and toys.
 You learn to work very fast and with very little for maximum impact.

 It was an interesting time in terms of technology.
-By the end of 2010 I was ready to transition into commercials which wasn’t only financially motivated but also had to do with my personal reluctance to shoot on a DSLR.
+By the end of 2010, I was ready to transition into commercials, which wasn’t only financially motivated but also had to do with my personal reluctance to shoot on a DSLR.
 I shot a good amount of videos on DSLRs but never fully enjoyed the experience.
 I think there’s a good reason why both Still and Motion Picture Cameras exist.

 Arri donated their brand new Alexa to the production.
 It was my first time filming with it.
 My first goal was to find a look with this camera that I could call my own.
-I wasn’t interested in creating a sterile ‘test footage’ music video piece.
-A few hours before the shoot I shot quick tests on set going through various ISO settings to see how the texture (grain/noise) would effect the feel of the image and how the highlights would hold up.
+I wasn’t interested in creating a sterile “test footage” music video piece.
+A few hours before the shoot, I shot quick tests on set, going through various ISO settings to see how the texture (grain/noise) would effect the feel of the image and how the highlights would hold up.

-The label and director at the time felt that a second camera was necessary to capture additional b-roll moments.
+The label and director at the time felt that a second camera was necessary to capture additional BRoll moments.
 I rarely like the idea of a second camera especially when it is an inferior one.
-In our case we had a Canon 7D which at the time was one of the unfortunate work horses of the music video world.
+In our case, we had a Canon 7D, which at the time was one of the unfortunate workhorses of the music video world.

 Did you use any other filters or camera add-ons?